artuste/angularjs-features/README.md

-# Base AngularJS Application
+# AngularJS SPA Features
-It's SPA Application (AngularJS).
+It's SPA based on AngularJS.
 This application show how to use some of the AngularJS features in action.<br /> Probably it's a right place if you want to see the possibilities which give AngularJS.

 ## Features
 * Animations